Local Santa Barbara Bubbles

 From Roblar: “Roblar extra dry sparkling wine is crafted from grapes grown at the Michel-Schlumberger Benchland Estate Vineyard in Sonoma County.
 This sparkling wine was produced by inducing in-bottle secondary fermentation and a minimum of 12 months of aging using the traditional méthode champenoise to create the tiny bubbles and complex flavors.
 It will continue to develop as it ages.”

 Vincent has a very dry Blanc de Blancs-style Brut bubbly made from 100% Chardonnay.
 It is available by the glass and if you ask for a taste, you’ll probably get one.
+These wines are sourced and made in Sonoma County.
 Vincent is also open on New Year’s Day.

 Zinke has a fun sparkler from sister label Friend & Foe.
 It’s great for a large toast with pals, or even to make some simple sparkling wine cocktails!
 This wine is sourced and made in Sonoma County.